 In New Jersey, divorcing spouses owe a duty of financial disclosure to the other spouse – and the court.
 This means they will need to disclose all financial matters relating to any real property they hold, personal property, furnishings, bank account information, business assets and income, and any other form of property or income.
 In some cases, a spouse may hide assets in a business entity.
 This is unethical, and illegal.
 Our attorneys can use a number of different methods to ferret out hidden assets, including various forms of discovery which may include depositions and subpoenas, review of bank records, brokerage accounts, and sometimes a lifestyle and/or cash flow analysis.
 We use experts in some cases to analyze and find the discrepancies in tax returns, profit and loss statements, 1099s, and bank records.
 In many cases, hidden assets become known based on the marital lifestyle itself.
 In a lifestyle audit, we can examine the marital residence, real estate property or investments, real estate improvements, automobiles or other vehicles, vacations, savings, personal expenses that are run through a business, entertainment, gifts, and personal luxury property such as jewelry or antiques.

 In some cases, a spouse hides assets overseas.
-Some of the issues related to possessing assets that have been hidden overseas involve determining where the assets are located in overseas accounts, investigating overseas assets that may be hidden, determining their full value, minimizing the impact of international taxation, creating new titles for the assets, and properly valuing overseas assets and ensuring their fair distribution.Seek Guidance from a Divorce Lawyer in Monmouth County
+Some of the issues related to possessing assets that have been hidden overseas involve determining where the assets are located in overseas accounts, investigating overseas assets that may be hidden, properly determining the assets’ full value, and ensuring their fair distribution.
+We must also consider minimizing the impact of international taxation and creating new titles for the assets, and actually effectuating the distribution itself.Seek Guidance from a Divorce Lawyer in Monmouth County